(LEAD) S. Korea confirms new African swine fever case | Yonhap News Agency

 (LEAD) S. Korea confirms new African swine fever case

 SEOUL, Oct.
-3 (Yonhap) -- South Korea confirmed one more case of African swine fever (ASF) on Thursday, raising the total number of cases to 12 amid strenuous disinfection efforts across the country.
+9 (Yonhap) -- South Korea confirmed one more case of African swine fever (ASF) on Wednesday, raising the total number of cases to 14 amid disinfection efforts across the country.

-The new case was reported in Paju, northern Gyeonggi Province, bordering North Korea, according to the Ministry of Agriculture, Food and Rural Affairs.
-Paju is where the country's first ASF case was reported last month.
+The new case was reported at a farm in Yeoncheon, northern Gyeonggi Province, bordering North Korea, according to the Ministry of Agriculture, Food and Rural Affairs.
+It is also the first confirmed ASF case since last Thursday.

-South Korea confirmed two ASF cases in Paju on Wednesday as well.
+Local authorities said the farm was raising some 4,000 pigs and that there are more than 4,120 pigs within a 3-km radius of the infected farm.

-Most of the confirmed ASF outbreaks were from Ganghwa Island, northwest of Seoul, and Paju, each accounting for five cases.
+With the latest case, the total number of culled pigs in the country will exceed 150,000.
+South Korea has already culled more than 145,500 pigs since the first outbreak.

 kdon@yna.co.kr